 - Husk – We have one in Nashville now, so I tend to visit this one less.
 The original is in Charleston though.

 You can’t make a trip to Isle of Palms without some time walking around Charleston as well.
 For shopping, King Street is the destination.
 You’ll find plenty of chain stores, like Gap and Forever 21, along with the Savannah Bee company and Charleston boutiques in the beautiful Charleston buildings.

 - Historic Charleston City Market – Home to hundreds of vendors, the City Market spans 4 blocks starting on Meeting Street.
 It has local sweet water baskets and lots of other tourist items.
 We bought some soap from Carolina Island Soap Works last time.
 They do have a “certified authentic” seal if you want to make sure the products you are buying at 100% locally produced.

-- The Battery – I enjoy just driving down the battery and gazing at the historic, antebellum houses overlooking the meeting of the Cooper and Ashley rivers.
+- The Battery – You can enjoy just driving down the Battery and gazing at the historic, antebellum houses overlooking the meeting of the Cooper and Ashley rivers.
 This areas is particular beautiful around Christmas time when the houses all have their lights up.

 - Rainbow Row – This famous line of 13 houses on East Bay Street is the largest cluster of Georgian row houses in the United States.
 They get their name from the pastel colors they are painted.

 - Arthur Ravenel Jr Bridge – It’s worth it to get a few shots of the Ravenel Bridge.
 I don’t usually remember cities by their bridges, but this one is especially impressive.
 It’s an amazing 8 lanes wide and connects downtown Charleston to Mount Pleasant.
 It’s a cable-stayed bridge, and the third longest in the Western Hemisphere.
 You can get some great shots on your way to Mt.
 Pleasant for dinner at Page’s Okra Grill!